SAP/curated-resources-for-domain-driven-design/ddd-kata.md

 ## What is a Kata?

 A kata is a specific sequence of movements and techniques practiced in the martial arts.
 The word "kata" is Japanese and is used in many martial arts originating from Japan, such as karate, judo, and aikido.
 Kata is usually taught by a sensei, who will demonstrate the movements and then guide the students as they practice the kata.
 The practice of kata can help martial artists to develop proper technique, balance, and control, and to learn the application of various techniques in a practical context.
 Some martial arts styles have kata that are performed solo, while others require a partner.
-Additionally, Kata is also commonly used in software development, to practice writing software that accomplish specific tasks, by following a predetermined set of steps.
+Additionally, kata is also commonly used in software development to practice writing software that accomplishes specific tasks, by following a predetermined set of steps.
 The goal of the practice is to create software that is reliable, easy to maintain and flexible.
 These principles are now applied in practicing Domain-Driven Design.

 ## Follow the DDD starter modelling process

 ![DDD starter Modelling Process (CC-BY-SA-4.0 license)](./images/ddd-starter-modelling-process-colored.png)

-This [process](https://github.com/ddd-crew/ddd-starter-modelling-process) walks you through each stage of understanding and executing Domain-Driven Design (DDD), from orienting around an organization's business model to coding a domain model.
+This [process](https://github.com/ddd-crew/ddd-starter-modelling-process) walks you through each stage of understanding and executing Domain-Driven Design (DDD), from understanding an organization's business model to coding a domain model.

-This approach will walk you through each of the critical processes in developing a software system with the DDD perspective, allowing you to focus on your business concerns rather than being overwhelmed by understanding DDD.

-After a few cycles of the process, you will have the core DDD theory as well as practical experience to go deeper into DDD.
+After a few cycles of the process, you understand the core DDD theory as well as practical experience to go deeper into DDD.
 You will then be able to alter and develop the procedure to meet your demands in every situation.
 In a real project, you'll frequently switch back and forth between these processes.

+Please note, that the DDD Kata will not touch all aspects of the DDD Starter Modelling Process.
+We have selected only a subset of tools.

 ## Selected Tooling for the DDD Kata